GuPai

 - Collecting games - general information

-- Rules: Jjak-mat-chu-gi with suggestions of a rules change
+- Rules: Jjak-mat-chu-gi with suggested rule adjustments

 - Rules: Small Mahjong